Objectives

 Pre-requisites

-- Master 1: A Bachelor's degree (Licence) in a scientific field related to the Master's subjects.English proficiency: B2 level.
+- Master 1: Bachelor's degree or bachelor's degree in a scientific subject related to the Master's topics.

-- Master 2: Completion of Master 1 in a subject related to the Master's topics.
-English proficiency: B2 level.
+- Master 2: Successful M1 in a subject related to the Master's topics.
+English level B2.

 Application